 - Length 4 yrs

 You can combine your studies with full-time, paid work at top local and international organizations.

 You can study intense specialization in a single field.

-Food Science has research laboratories with modern analytical instrumentation.
-Specialized facilities include sensory evaluation labs, kitchens and pilot plant equipment for food preparation and processing, and biohazard facilities.Send details
+In addition, Food Science has research laboratories with modern analytical instrumentation.
+Specialized facilities include sensory evaluation labs, additional kitchens, and pilot plant equipment for food preparation and processing, as well as biohazard facilities.Send details